klesun-productions/klesun-productions.github.io/entry/public_personal/arur_klesun_cv.md

     For version control we use git.
-In years of co-operation we learned the good practices like keeping files small, yet not too numerous, commiting by little, but frequently, delivering basic functionality quickly and extending it according to client wishes little by little...<br/>
+In years of co-operation we learned the good practices like keeping files small, yet not too numerous, commiting by little, but frequently, delivering basic functionality quickly and extending it according to client wishes after they have something to click...<br/>
     <br/>
     If you track history of ITN, you could tell that the 2014 was the start a golden age for this company.
 Before I started developing it, it was just a relatively small travel agency.